Hello World Tutorial#

 Note

-On first run, Claude Code will ask you to trust the MCP servers in this project.
-Accept to allow Claude to use the control system tools.
+On first run, the Osprey agent will ask you to trust the MCP servers in this project.
+Accept to allow the agent to use the control system tools.

 queries.